sambellsoup/Voter_Turnout/README.md

 # Next Steps

-I will continue trying different parameters for the global scale voter turnout for better results.
+Continue trying different parameters for the global scale voter turnout for better results.
 The root mean squared error is reduced with the inclusion of more features.

-I will create more visualizations.

-I will create more models for specific countries with the United States as my first priority, I will predict the voter turnout for the election in 2020.
+Create more models for specific countries with the United States as my first priority, I will predict the voter turnout for the election in 2020.